Incredible Magical Realism Middle Grade Books

 When You Trap a Tiger by Tae Keller

-Lily, her sister, and their mother move in with her Halmoni (Korean for grandmother) but it’s not the same as before.
-Now her grandmother is sick at night and reveals to Lily that she stole stories from the tigers and they’re hunting her to get them back.
-Lily tries to make a deal with the tiger to save Halmoni, she doesn’t want her grandmother to die.
-This magical realism book celebrates Korean culture and storytelling and is about coming to terms with death and illness and knowing yourself so you can write your own stories.
+Lily, her sister, and their mother move in with her Halmoni, but now her grandmother is sick at night and reveals to Lily that she stole stories from the tigers and the tigers are hunting her to get them back.
+Of course, Lily tries to make a deal with the tiger to save Halmoni because she doesn’t want her grandmother to die.
+This magical realism book celebrates Korean culture and storytelling and is about coming to terms with death and illness.

 More Magical Realism Books for Tweens